ChrisAkridge/Cix/docs/Grammar.md

 switch-statement:
 	case then
-	One or more whitespaces or line terminators then expression-literal then
+	One or more whitespaces or newlines then expression-literal then
-	Colon (U+003A) then
+	: then
-	One or more whitespaces or line terminators then
+	One or more whitespaces or newlines then
 	Zero or more statements

 switch-default-statement:
 	default then
-	Colon (U+003A) then
+	: then
-	One or more whitespaces or line terminators then
+	One or more whitespaces or newlines then
 	Zero or more statements
 ```